Air Conditioner Repair Checklist

 If your thermostat isn’t telling your system to work, it won’t turn on.

 The main point is ensuring it’s on “cool” and not “heat.”
 Otherwise your AC might not start running.
-Or you might receive heated air blowing from vents because the heater is running instead.
+You might also receive heated air blowing from vents because the heater is running instead.

 If you have a traditional thermostat: